-IT System Administrators are technology professionals who are responsible for network infrastructure, software and desktop deployment, maintenance, and troubleshooting.
-IT System Administrators' opportunities for employment can range from network support specialist to network administrators to business technology consultants.
+IT Network Specialists are technology professionals who are responsible for network infrastructure, software and desktop deployment, maintenance, and troubleshooting.
+IT Network Specialists' opportunities for employment can range from network support specialist to network administrators to business technology consultants.
 Responsibilities can include network and user administration, network infrastructure configuration and support, and security design - all focused on developing and maintaining an active network for optimal performance.
 Graduates of this associate degree are also prepared to pursue mainstream vendor certifications.

 Follow Your Path